 They'll only end up calling it the Old Guildhall, anyway, when the Director of Contrived Waterhole Naming is away on holiday that week, probably.

-[1] Pronounced 'Sink' and not 'Sank' like what they do in France.
+That's Cinque, by the way, as in rhymes with 'Sink' and not 'Sank' like what they say in France.

 Nearly 1,000 years old, some of it, including the crypt, it's thought, which acts as an 'ossuary'.
 An 'ossuary' you ask?
 A room full of skulls and bones!